-- 1. At this meeting, the Committee will consider the following Scottish Statutory Instrument (SSI), which is subject to the negative procedure.
+- At this meeting, the Committee will give further consideration to the following Scottish Statutory Instrument (SSI), which is subject to the negative procedure.
 The Committee is invited to consider the instrument and decide what, if any, recommendations to make. - 2.
 More information about the instrument is summarised below: